SpotlightKid/dfjpverb/README.md

 * VST2: `USER_VST_DIR` (`$HOME/.vst`)
 * VST3: `USER_VST3_DIR` (`$HOME/.vst3`)

-*Note: The given default values for all of the above listed environment variables differ depending on the target OS.*
+*Note: The given default values for all of the above listed makefile variables differ depending on the target OS.*